Italian Pasta Brands: 25 Quality Picks for Pasta Lovers

 Rummo pasta is known for its high-quality Italian ingredients, high protein index (14.5%), slow processing method with low-temperature drying, and bronze drawing.

 The brand offers classic shapes, whole organic pasta, professional lines, egg pasta, baked or gluten-free options, and unique shapes like long candles and “Legendary” pasta.
-The multilingual label contains essential information conveniently placed for consumers.
+The multilingual label conveniently places essential information for consumers.

 6. De Cecco: A Beloved Italian Pasta Classic